ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 **Protocol**

-The protocol we use to connect to the node's IP
+The protocol we use to connect to the node's IP.

 ```js
 const protocol: string = "http";